redstonerti/java_project_b/README.md

 - Creted the methods `getSpecificUser` and `getSpecificReview`
 - Made a `Movie` constructor that takes as input one genre without an array and also doesnt take a director
 - Created the corresponding movie, user and review objects in `Main` according to the given `reviews.csv` file
+- Made Review constructor throw exception if a review already exists for the specified user and movie
+- Create DataLoader class as specified by the UML diagram and moved file input logic there

 ---